We've always got something new cooking at Moore. Here are some of the latest College-wide projects.

 OUR NEW BRAND

 Interested in Moore's new brand and how we got here?
 It's all about creative impact and what it takes to be a leader in a creative field.
 Our new look, created in collaboration with Creative Communications Associates, revolves around our new logo, memorable for its bright color palette and overlapping circles, and the dynamic Utile font, created by a female font designer, Sibylle Hagmann, for her creative studio, Kontour.
-Watch our brand video below to learn about the behind-the-scenes process and meaning behind our new logo.
+Watch our brand video above to learn about the behind-the-scenes process and meaning behind our new logo.